-Interests in shares: 2,759,928 ordinary shares
+Nil Nil 2,759,928 ordinary shares 180,000 options

-Interests in options: 350,000 options

-Name: Terry Smith Title: Executive Director
+Terry Smith Executive Director

-Experience and expertise: Mr Smith has over 40 years' experience in tyre importing, wholesaling and retailing.
+Mr Smith has over 40 years' experience in tyre importing, wholesaling and retailing.
 Terry's career is one of successful entrepreneurship, as he and wife Susanne, were responsible for taking Exclusive Tyre Distributors ('ETD') from a start-up business to one of the largest independent national tyre wholesalers in Australia.
+Nil